Escapism or realism? Top Emmy races pose a choice

-LOS ANGELES Reuters) - Fantasy or realism?
+LOS ANGELES (Reuters) - Fantasy or realism?
 That’s the question at the Emmy Awards this year as voters choose whether to reward television dramas and comedies that provide comfort and escapism, or bleaker fare that echoes troubled times.

 Dragons and castles saga “Game of Thrones” and heart-tugging family drama “This is Us” square off against chilling series “The Handmaid’s Tale” and Cold War spy show “The Americans” for the highest honors in television on Monday.